mcallistertad/embedded-client/README.md

 * `CACHE_SIZE` allows a cache to be established.
 The value is the number of cachelines in the cache.
 A value of 0 disables the cache.
 When a server response is decoded, the location and scan information is stored in the cache.
-  Susequent calls to sky_finalize_request() will compare scan information in the request with the cache.
+  Susequent calls to sky_get_cache_hit() will compare scan information in the request with the cache.
 If a good match is found, the cached location is returned along with a request buffer.
 The application may use the cached location ( reduced network traffic) or send the request (update server with the uplink application data and position).
 For a stationary device the scan matching helps to significantly reduce the number of transactions to server (by 80 - 90%) and allows the client to report last known location without accuracy impact.
 This results in significant power